 Undergraduate admissions are handled by individual colleges and not by the Faculty of Philosophy.
-Prospective candidates should obtain a copy of the Cambridge Undergraduate Prospectus either online or by getting a paper copy from the Admissions Office of any college or from the:
+Prospective candidates should obtain a copy of the Cambridge Undergraduate Prospectus either from the Admissions Office of any college or from the:

-Details of financial arrangements can be obtained from colleges.
+Details of financial arrangements must be obtained from colleges.
 Some helpful information about costs is included in the Cambridge Undergraduate Prospectus.

 The following classic texts are also well worth reading to gain some idea of the flavour of the subject:

-Some frequently asked questions about admissions are listed here.
+The most frequently asked questions about admissions are listed on:

 A literature student will tell you that truth is beauty.
 A philosopher will ask you what the nature of truth is, what you think beauty is, and even what it means to say that one thing is identical to another.
 As a student of philosophy you’ll often be asked by the uninitiated, ‘what IS philosophy?’; and even after three years you may struggle to answer.
 Philosophy is defined more by its methods than by the topics which it covers, taking an in-depth and critical view on fundamental questions about the universe and our functioning within it.
 The questions may be about time, morality, justice, possibility, even the nature of philosophy itself.